Ryanyzh/ID-Assignment01-1-/README.md

    b) Click on the button --> a new page with the affiliated link will appear

 6. Feedback Page (Fifth):
-   a) click on any empty section --> users should be able to type into the relevant fields
+   a) Click on any empty section --> users should be able to type into the relevant fields
-   b) click on any stars of the ratings portion --> the emoji should change accordingly from the number of stars selected
+   b) Click on any stars of the ratings portion --> the emoji should change accordingly from the number of stars selected
-   c) hover over the submit button --> the colour of the words and background should change
+   c) Hover over the submit button --> the colour of the words and background should change
-   d) click on the submit button --> if the inputs are not given properly, the form should show an error message.
+   d) Click on the submit button --> if the inputs are not given properly, the form should show an error message.
-   d) click on the submit button --> an alert will appear on the screen
+   d) Click on the submit button --> an alert will appear on the screen
-   e) click on the ok button on the alert pop-up --> user should be directed to a new tab
+   e) Click on the ok button on the alert pop-up --> user should be directed to a new tab

 7. Social Media Bar:
    a) Hover over the icons --> a circular background should appear in different colours based on the social media icons.
-   b) click on the icons --> a new page should open in another directory with the relevant information.
+   b) Click on the icons --> a new page should open in another directory with the relevant information.

 - Completed
     - Web dimensions: Tested on Chrome and Firefox